 Eligibility: Groups of faculty from any UCSC Division may apply, as long as some Humanities faculty are involved.
 Graduate student involvement in the cluster is required, but clusters must be led by faculty PIs.
 Depending on funding availability, preference will be given to clusters whose PIs are faculty in the Humanities Division.

 Duration: Funding is awarded on a year-by-year basis.
-Any unspent money on June 30, 2018 will be returned to the THI.
-All clusters will have to reapply for funding for 2018-19.
+Any unspent money on June 30, 2019 will be returned to The Humanities Institute.
+All clusters will have to reapply for funding for 2019-20.

-Reporting Requirement: The THI will expect a final 1-page report on July 1, 2018 (or May 1, 2018 if the cluster is reapplying for funds for the following year).
+Reporting Requirement: The Humanities Institute will expect a final 1-page report on July 1, 2019 (or May 1, 2019 if the cluster is reapplying for funds for the following year).
 This report will detail a) the activities of the cluster, b) how the activities enhanced the work of the faculty and graduate students involved and c) whether the cluster faculty applied for extramural funds (if yes, where; if no, why not).

 1. Cover sheet containing a) name(s) of faculty principal investigator(s), b) title of research cluster, c) amount requested, e) amount of matching funds, if any.